Shop and Save on New York State Health Insurance

 Jul 13th, 2012

 Researchers studied the data from the Nurses’ Health Study (NHS) and the Health Professionals Follow-up Study (HPFS) which involved 112,000 people.
-Twenty four years of study for women and 22 years from 39,976 men.
-One fourth of the participants or 22,786 people developed basal cell carcinoma, a form of skin cancer in the span of twenty years.
+Twenty-four years of study for women and 22 years from 39,976 men.
+One-fourth of the participants or 22,786 people developed basal cell carcinoma, a form of skin cancer in twenty years.
 1,953 developed squamous-cell carcinoma (SCC) or melanoma and 741 developed melanoma.
 Those who drank at least three cups of coffee a day had almost twenty percent lower risk of developing this type of cancer.

-But the health benefit cannot solely be attributed to coffee.
-It’s caffeine that matters and therefore, other beverage or food that contain caffeine, like tea, chocolate and cola can give you the same benefit.
+However, the health benefits cannot solely be attributed to coffee.
+Caffeine matters; therefore, other beverages or food containing caffeine, like tea, chocolate, and cola can give you the same benefit.

 “I think we’re seeing more and more evidence for the beneficial effects of coffee consumption,”